surma/surma.dev/content/things/cost-of-convenience.md

 <figcaption>Evan You is frustrated about being unable to use his skills.</figcaption>
 </figure>

 This made me realize something counter-intuitive: While the uneven shape of the Web Platform may seem like a major source of friction, it’s likely that the developer has already learned and mastered it.
-If developers are _forced_ to use an abstraction instead of their pre-existing skills, it might not be a net positive for them.
+If developers are _forced_ to use an abstraction instead of their pre-existing skills, it might not feel like a net positive for them.

 Let me explain my thinking in a bit more detail.